serebrov/serebrov.github.io-hugo/content/posts/2023-12-16-testing-cors-settings-fastapi/index.md

 ![CORS test](./2023-12-cors_test.png)

-I am testing this on the StackOverflow [page](https://stackoverflow.com/questions/65635346/how-can-i-enable-cors-in-fastapi), so the request goes from "stackoverflow.com" and is CORS request.
+I am testing this on the StackOverflow [page](https://stackoverflow.com/questions/65635346/how-can-i-enable-cors-in-fastapi), so the request goes from "stackoverflow.com" and is a CORS request.

 If I comment out the `allow_origins=origins` line in the mini-app config, I get an error: